-Policy for Special Educational Needs and Disability Inclusion Last MCA review date: October 2020 11 Written by: SM/AP Board of Trustees review: November 2021
+Policy for Special Educational Needs and Disability Inclusion Last MCA review date: June 2024 Written by: AP Board of Trustees review: June 2025

-- To assist in regular Home/Academy liaison, undertaking communication in line with departmental procedures and ensuring that accurate records of such liaison is kept, in line with departmental policy and procedures - To provide support, by way of advice, regarding parental support for the pupil at home - To provide advice and information on voluntary bodies and support groups and further information on SEND issues in line with academy and departmental guidelines
+- To work in partnership with parents, in accordance with the Code of Practice and other related documents and in line with departmental procedures - To assist in regular Home/Academy liaison, undertaking communication in line with departmental procedures and ensuring that accurate records of such liaison is kept, in line with departmental policy and procedures - To provide support, by way of advice, regarding parental support for the pupil at home - To provide advice and information on voluntary bodies and support groups and further information on SEND issues, in line with academy and departmental guidelines - 5.9 The Role of Support Staff: Teaching Assistants (TAs), Senior Teaching Assistants (STAs), Specialist Support Practitioners (SSPs) and Learning Mentors (LMs) - Support Staff are employed as part of the Curriculum Support Team and will endeavour, at all times, to promote the inclusion of all pupils.
+At Mossbourne Community Academy, support staff provide support for the pupil, the teacher, the curriculum and the school.
+In turn, the academy is responsible for supporting support staff in fulfilling the expectations of their role, through the provision of in-service training and involvement in the academy's performance management programme - Support Staff work most closely with pupils identified as having special educational needs on the SEN Register.
+They also have a role in supporting pupils identified as being a cause of concern for any reason

-5.10 The Role of the Teaching Assistant:
+Teaching Assistants (TAs) will:

-- The Teaching Assistants are employed as part of the Curriculum Support Team and will endeavour, at all times, to promote the inclusion of all pupils.
-At Mossbourne Community Academy, Teaching Assistants provide support for the pupil, the teacher, the curriculum and the school.
-In turn, the academy is responsible for supporting the Teaching Assistant in fulfilling the expectations of their role, through the provision of in-service training and involvement in the Academy's Performance Management Programme - Teaching Assistants work most closely with pupils identified as having special educational needs on the SEN Register.
-They also have a role in supporting pupils identified as being a cause of concern for any reason.
+- Participate fully in the life of the school, attending CSD briefings and meetings, INSET and whole academy events as directed by the SENCo & HOI - Supervise and assist individuals and small groups of pupils under the management of the teacher - Supervise and assist individuals and small groups of pupils under the management of the line manager; this could be the SENCo & HOI, Senior Teaching Assistant, Learning Support Teacher or Class Teacher (hereafter referred to as line manager). - Develop pupils' social skills - Assist teachers in the furtherance of agreed education plans and programmes, and in the care and behaviour management of pupils - Promote pupils' independence and self-help skills - Explain instructions and motivate pupils to remain on task - Undertake basic literacy and/or numeracy skills work with pupils in a 1:1 or small group basis, as directed by the line manager - Maintain appropriate resources under the direction of the line manager - Participate in the running of break and lunchtime clubs and activities to support pupils' learning - Assist in the supervision of pupils in and around the school, and at break and lunchtimes, as directed by the line manager - Give guidance and assistance to pupils in their homework and course work, as appropriate - Monitor the progress of targeted pupils using the agreed record keeping systems - Provide evidence for and assist in the setting of targets for SSPs and ESSPs - Attend Planning Meetings and Annual Reviews for pupils for whom they act as key worker - Liaise with the subject teacher, whenever possible, with regard to the provision of support and materials for target pupils - Work with outside agencies as directed by the line manager

-Teaching Assistants will:
+1 .
+1. Last MCA review date: June 2024

-- Participate fully in the life of the school, attending CSD briefings and meetings, INSET and whole academy events as directed by the SENCo & HOI - Supervise and assist individuals and small groups of pupils under the management of the teacher - Supervise and assist individuals and small groups of pupils under the management of the line manager; this could be the SENCo & HOI, Senior Teaching Assistant, Learning Support Teacher or Class Teacher (hereafter referred to as line manager). - Develop pupils' social skills - Assist teachers in the furtherance of agreed education plans and programmes, and in the care and behaviour management of pupils - Promote pupils' independence and self-help skills - Explain instructions and motivate pupils to remain on task - Undertake basic literacy and/or numeracy skills work with pupils in a 1:1 or small group basis, as directed by the line manager - Maintain appropriate resources under the direction of the line manager - Participate in the running of break and lunchtime clubs and activities to support pupils' learning - Assist in the supervision of pupils in and around the school, and at break and lunchtimes, as directed by the line manager - Give guidance and assistance to pupils in their homework and course work, as appropriate. - Monitor the progress of targeted pupils using the agreed record keeping systems - Provide evidence for and assist in the setting of targets for SSPs/ESSPs - Attend Planning Meetings and Annual Reviews for pupils for whom they act as Key worker
+Inclusion

-Policy for Special Educational Needs and Disability Inclusion Last MCA review date: October 2020 12 Written by: SM/AP Board of Trustees review: November 2021
+Written by: AP Board of Trustees review: June 2025

-- Liaise with the subject teacher, whenever possible, with regard to the provision of support and materials for target pupils - Work with outside agencies as directed by the line manager - Attend weekly departmental meetings - Attend courses to further their professional development - Maintain strict confidentiality, at all times, with regard to pupils - To observe and share good practice through undertaking a programme of peer observation as part of the Performance Management Programme
+- Attend weekly departmental meetings - Attend courses to further their professional development - Maintain strict confidentiality, at all times, with regard to pupils - To observe and share good practice through undertaking a programme of peer observation as part of the Performance Management Programme

-Senior Teaching Assistants, in addition to the above, will:
+Senior Teaching Assistants (STAs), in addition to the above, will: